uyuni-project/tetra/SPECIAL_CASES.md

 ## Ant builds

 `tetra` is currently optimized for Maven as it is the most common build tool, but it can work with any other.
-In particular, support for Ant has already been implemented and `tetra ant` works like `tetra mvn`.
+In particular, support for Ant has already been implemented and `tetra ant` works like `tetra mvn`, and a copy of ant is also bundled in `kit/` by default.

 Sometimes you will have jar files distributed along with the source archive that will end up in `src/`: you don't want that!
 Run